Sample Letter of Intent for Graduate School

-A graduate school letter of intent sets the tone for your application.
+A graduate school letter of intent, sometimes called a statement of purpose, sets the tone for your application.
 As such, you want to ensure you cover all the bases, from formatting to content.
 A sample letter of intent for graduate school could help get you started.

 Letter of Intent Format